felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 Physics.
 I have followed an Electronics class during my studies of Physics, and I can assure you that it is a *precise* science.
 We can measure how these circuits behave, we don't have to rely on our eyes and ears to approximate the final result.
-An electronic circuit will behave the same way no matter what is the shape of the box that contains it.
-This also means you won't have to fear about any of your precious original electronics, motors or driving belts starting to degrade: every time you load a console on an FPGA, it's as if it was fresh from the factory!
+An electronic circuit will behave the same way no matter what is the shape of the box that contains it or what sticker you slap on it.
+As a bonus, this also means you won't have to fear about any of your precious original electronics, motors or driving belts starting to degrade: every time you load a console on an FPGA, it's as if it was fresh from the factory!

 Even more impressive, using FPGA you can switch between different console revisions on the fly (e.g. bigger sprite limits to prevent flickering, different color palettes, different sound chips on the Sega Genesis,